Purchase Price Allocation

 We analyse your transaction documents and business plans and conduct expert interviews on site to identify all intangible assets such as customer bases, technologies or trademark rights.

-Modelling of Current Values
+Modelling of Fair Values

-Evaluation Report
+Valuation Report

 We document the entire process in an audit-proof report, which makes the derivation of goodwill and the discovery of hidden reserves completely comprehensible to your auditor.